Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 - Create Star Schema Fully Engineered Semantic Model:
     - Data Quality: Cleanse and resolve data quality issues
-    - Key Quality: Ensure all keys are distinct and unqiue
+    - Key Quality: Ensure all keys are distinct and unique
     - Data Necessity: Ensure all tables and columns are necessary to avoid bloated semantic model
     - Relationships & Filtering: Ensure one to many relationships, filtering directions